gaak99/oxly/README.md

 So you can edit/save the same file simultaneously on multiple clients (e.g. Emacs/laptop, Orgzly/Android) and then later run oxit (on laptop) to view the diffs, auto-merge last two (usually) revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.

 The `merge` cmd uses diff3 and will try to auto-merge.
-If it can't auto-merge all chunks the conflicts can be resolved by hand (default is emacs ediff).
+If it can't auto-merge all chunks the conflicts can be resolved by hand with emacs ediff-merge-with-ancestor (nice UI) or $EDITOR the diff3 output.

 ## Status
 Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).